'Star Trek: Discovery': Here's what the cast has to say

 Doug Jones (Lt.
 Saru)

-Saru is a Kelpian, a never-before-seen alien race that's treated as food on his home planet.
+Saru is a Kelpien, a never-before-seen alien race that's treated as food on his home planet.

 "Think of a gazelle in the forest always on the lookout for a tiger," Jones said.
 "There's that over-the-shoulder feeling."